 69 I consider "time" to be a real non-contemporaneous continuum separating two distinct states in the same entity (e.g. the cat alive and then the cat dead) as well as in the universe (the same object here and then there).
 In contrast to time, space is a contemporaneous continuum - separating two objects in a unified field at the same time.
 Without time -- non-contemporaneous separation -- the universe of changing states would be a complete contradiction, because those incompatible states (in a particular reality or in the universe) would have to be simultaneous.
-Furthermore, a real non-contemporaneous continuum necessary to separate the above opposed states cannot be an instant.
-It must have non-contemporaneous magnitude or distension.
+Furthermore, a real non-contemporaneous magnitude or distension.
 In my view, Henri Bergson is correct in contending that a real non-contemporaneous magnitude must have some dimension of elementary memory or elementary consciousness to hold the earlier part of the distended continuum in existence along with the later parts.
 Without such an elementary memory or consciousness, time would be reduced to an instant - and history would be nothing more than one massive contradiction.
 This is explained fully in Robert Spitzer 1989, A Study of the Nature of Objectively Real Time (Ann Arbor, MI: U.M.I); and also Spitzer 2000 "Definitions of Real Time and Ultimate Reality" in Ultimate Reality and Meaning: Interdisciplinary Studies in the Philosophy of Understanding 23:3, pp. 260-267; and also Spitzer 2010 New Proofs for the Existence of God: Contributions of Contemporary Physics and Philosophy (Grand Rapids, MI) pp. 183-196.

-In the next subsection (I.C.3), it will be shown that the pure unrestricted act of existing through itself is an unrestricted act of mentation (thinking).
+In Step (8), it will be shown that the pure unrestricted act of existing through itself is an unrestricted act of mentation (thinking).
 As such, it need not be subject to the "earlier-later continuum" it unifies.
 The whole of time can be unified in a timeless reflective act.

-We must acknowledge that a timeless act of mentation is impossible to visualize because as many philosophers have noted, our experience and imagination are conditioned by space and time.
+We must acknowledge at the outset, that a timeless act of mentation is impossible to visualize because as many philosophers have noted, our experience and imagination are conditioned by space and time.
 So how can we conceive of something we cannot imagine (picture think)?
 We can only do this by a kind of via negativa - that is by a conceptual process which avoids the temporalizing dimension of the imagination (picture thinking).
-We will have to avoid trying to "get a picture of it," and rest content with a negative judgment, namely, that there exists an uncaused reality existing through itself, which does not exist through a temporal manifold or a spatial manifold, or anything else which is not itself.
+We will have to avoid trying to "get a picture of it," and rest content with a negative judgment, namely, that there exists an uncaused reality existing through itself which does not exist through a temporal manifold or a spatial manifold, or anything else which is not itself.
 This pure act of existing must therefore be beyond any universe and any spatio-temporal reality, making it unimaginable.

-Nothing more can be said without distorting this reality through the conditions of our spatial and temporal imagination.I.C.3
+Nothing more can be said without distorting this reality through the conditions of our spatial and temporal imagination.

-The Unrestricted Intelligence of God

-The Unique Unrestricted Uncaused Reality (Existing through Itself) is an Unrestricted Act of Thinking70
+The Unrestricted Intelligence of God The Unique Unrestricted Uncaused Reality (Existing through Itself) is an Unrestricted Act of Thinking70